brentys25/brentys25.github.io/project2.md

 </table>
 <br><br>

-As for overlapping topics in r/statistics and r/machinelearning, it seems that there is a **common interest in learning and sharing materials** here.<br><br>
+As for overlapping topics in r/statistics and r/machinelearning, it seems that there is a **common interest in sharing learning materials** (youtube,course,recommendation, book) here.<br><br>

 <table>
 <thead>